Anobium/Great-Cow-BASIC-Demonstration-Sources/README.md

 Variables should be defined to respresent the variable type such as myADCValueByte, myOutPutString etc.

-Place a `Do forever-loop` priot to the end of of program is a good practice.
-Serial transmission can be messed up the program execues ‘end’ prior to completion of transmssion.
+Placing a `Do forever-loop` at the end of the program is a good practice.
+Serial transmission can be messed up if the program executes ‘end’ before the completion of a serial transmssion.

-All serial communications need to 9600 BPS.
+All serial communications need to be at 9600 BPS.
 Assume a standard dumb terminal with no suport for ANSI etc.

 Enjoy